mui/toolpad/docs/data/toolpad/studio/components/list/list.md

 ## API

-See the documentation below for a complete reference to all props available to the list component in Toolpad.
+See the documentation below for a complete reference to all props available to the list component in Toolpad Studio.

 - [`<list />`](/toolpad/studio/reference/components/list/#properties)